 Domestic Student Government Assistance

-The Australian Government for some time has had two assistance packages in place for full time students, Youth Allowance and AUStudy financial help.
+The Australian Government for some time has had two assistance packages in place for full-time students, Youth Allowance and AUStudy financial help.

-If you are 24 years old or younger and are a full time student, you could be eligible for Youth Allowance.
-In order to receive this allowance you will first have to satisfy Australian residence rules, income tests and be enrolled in an approved course (tick).
+If you are 24 years old or younger and are a full-time student, you could be eligible for Youth Allowance.
+In order to receive this allowance, you will first have to satisfy Australian residence rules, income tests and be enrolled in an approved course (tick).
 You may stay on Youth Allowance after you turn 25 or until you finish your course with us.
 To learn more about applying for this assistance, click here.

 For our Aboriginal and Torres Strait Islander students, you may be eligible for the Government's ABStudy financial support.
 This allowance is a little different in that it can help with your study costs, housing and living expenses and travel if you are studying away from home.
 To learn more about starting this application, click here.

-If you are a student who's eligible for any of the three previous options, you may also be eligible for a Student Start Up Loan.
-Up to twice a year under this Student Start Up, you can receive a $1,094 loan to help you out during your time studying.
+If you are a student who's eligible for any of the three previous options, you may also be eligible for a Student Start-Up Loan.
+Up to twice a year under this Student Start-Up, you can receive a $1,094 loan to help you out during your time studying.
 No need to worry about this loan being taxed either because this is a tax-free loan that does not need to be declared as income to the ATO.
 Once you start earning a certain amount of income, you can start paying this loan back, to apply click here.

 JobSeeker Payment Scheme

-Over the last few months you've probably heard the terms JobSeeker and JobKeeper thrown around since COVID-19 started impacting income opportunities.
+Over the last few months, you've probably heard the terms JobSeeker and JobKeeper threw around since COVID-19 started impacting income opportunities.
 If you are 22 years old or above who's income is under the acceptable Government threshold, you have the opportunity to apply for the JobSeeker payment.
 This payment is also to assist those who become sick or injured and can't complete their usual work or study for a period of time.
 JobKeeper payment on the other hand is reserved for your employer.